drpicox/david-rodenas.com/_notes/openmp.md

 usually with a heavy numerical load, that need to take advantage of all resources available in a machine.

-The idea behind OpenMP is to convert an eisting program (C, C++, Fortran) into a parallel program
+The idea behind OpenMP is to convert an existing program (C, C++, Fortran) into a parallel program
 (which works in multiple cores and processors)